 10. Re-usable water bottle & coffee mug

 Help us cut down on waste, especially plastic, which might find its way into the water stream and endanger wildlife, when breaking down.
-We here at the Earthbox have a water station and free, freshly brewed coffee from San Juan Coffee Roasting in our lobby available all day.
+We here at the Earthbox have a water station and free, freshly brewed coffee in our lobby available all day.
 Stay hydrated and have tons of fun!